 12. Large-scale primary/secondary learning assessments completed (number): Number of World Bank-supported completed large-scale assessment rounds at the primary or secondary levels.
 "World Bank-supported" refers to either World Bank lending (via IPFs, P4Rs, RETFs, etc.) or ASAs (via BB / TF / RAS funding), which specifies support for this particular large-scale assessment in the project PAD or the ASA concept note.
 The supported activities could include, inter alia, capacity building, design, administration, analysis, reporting, use, publication, dissemination for that assessment; "Completed large-scale assessment rounds" refers to rounds of a large-scale assessment, for which the results are made publicly available within 2 years of the assessment administration; the assessment round is counted for the year in which the data are released; if an assessment is administered during a particular year that covers multiple grades and/or subjects, that assessment is counted as one round; "Large-scale assessment" includes both national large-scale assessments (aimed at describing overall performance of the education system at sub-national or national level) and international large-scale assessments (aimed at comparing overall performance levels across countries or education systems).

-Data source: World Bank PAD. | Harmonization with other reports: SDG target 4.1; CRI; IDA19 RMS.
+Data source: World Bank Project Appraisal Document (PAD). | Harmonization with other reports: SDG target 4.1; CRI; IDA19 RMS.

 13. People provided with access to improved water sources (millions): Number of people who benefited from improved water supply services that have been constructed through operations supported by the World Bank.
 This includes people newly provided with access to improved water sources and does not include people benefiting from rehabilitation works.
-Improved water sources include piped household connections (house or yard connections) and community water points (public stand-pipes, boreholes, protected dug wells, and protected spring and rainwater collection).
+Improved water sources include piped household connections (house or yard connections) and community water points (public standpipes, boreholes, protected dug wells, and protected spring and rainwater collection).
 It does not include water provided through tanker trucks or vendors; unprotected wells or unprotected springs; surface waters (such as rivers, ponds, dams, lakes, streams, and irrigation channels); or bottled water.
 The definition of "improved water sources" follows that of the UNICEF-WHO Joint Monitoring Program.
-The number of people provided with access can be estimated by multiplying (a) the actual number of piped household connections by the estimated number of people per household connection; or (b) the actual number of community water points by the estimated number of people per community water point.
+The number of people provided with access can be estimated by multiplying (a) the actual number of piped household connections by the estimated number of people per community water point.